-The last time I saw him was from the railway line that spanned the Boyne River in Drogheda. thirty miles from Dublin.
+The last time I saw him was from the railway line that spanned the Boyne River in Drogheda.
+30miles from Dublin.
 The year was 1978.

 He was a speck in the distance, standing in our small garden waving goodbye for the last time.

 He was not an emotive man, but incredibly protective of his children and the loss of another would go hard on him.
 He would not cry, but go quiet, withdrawn for several days.

 Moments later the train swept me away to America, first to Dublin then an Aer Lingus plane across an ocean to a new world.

 I wasn’t lonely, I was full of life and piss and vinegar and anxious to get going.
 Life’s vista was opening up and I was in a hurry to blaze my trail.

 Like millions before America was calling.
 His wish for me to stay home, stick to a teaching job, marry and settle down, could never compete.

 Now I wonder how he felt that long ago fine June morning as he watched his third son disappear in the distance, losing another son to emigration.
 He knew what it was to say goodbye.

 He had grown up one of fourteen in a three-room house on a small holding in Gaelic-speaking West Kerry.
 The kids had scattered to the four winds as soon as they were able, but he had stayed home and become a teacher.

 He raised seven kids with my mother and at one time five were away, scattered like his own family before him.